saltyrtc/saltyrtc-demo/README.md

 Note that you might need to configure a TURN server if you want to test complex network setups that can't be resolved using STUN.

+Note also that this demo application only uses hardcoded trusted peer keys.
+In practice, you would want to initialize a session using an auth token.

 ## Usage

 ### Web